 - 3.1.
-The implementation of the 1:1 harvest system is retroactive and begins with the 2018/2019 harvest season (July 1, 2018).
-The existing total community annual base allocation (TAH) was divided by two, in order to determine the 1:1 sex ratio for each community, representing the 1:1 base allocation for each community for 2018/2019.
+The implementation of the 1:1 harvest system begins with the 2019/2020 harvest season (July 1, 2019).
+The existing total community annual base allocation (TAH) will be divided by two, in order to determine the 1:1 sex ratio for each community, representing the 1:1 base allocation for each community for 2019/2020.
 This process increases the allowable female proportion of the harvest.
 The annual base allocation will only change when there is a new subpopulation estimate and/or a new determination of the TAH. - 3.2.
 If the base allocation is an odd number then the TAH will always have one more male than females in order to implement a protective measure for females. - 3.3.
 Annual recommended quotas are calculated using the previous year's harvest data. - 3.4.
 Recommended quotas will be calculated based on the sections below.